-• Sustainability audits at 8 suppliers relevant to the UK market operating within their global supply chains.
-These audits were all conducted on European suppliers and, due to circumstances, were all conducted remotely.
-There were no major findings from these audits relating to modern slavery or human rights.
+- Sustainability audits at 30 suppliers relevant to the UK companies operating within their global supply chains.
+These audits were all conducted on European suppliers.
+There were no major findings from these audits relating to modern slavery or human rights. - Further development of supplier risk analyses covering human rights risks and other industry risks. - Continuing training of all employees about modern slavery and human trafficking, and how to identify potential risks and how to report concerns.

-- Further development of supplier risk analyses covering human rights risks and other industry risks. - Continuing training of all employees about modern slavery and human trafficking, and how to identify potential risks and how to report concerns. - Development of the ZEISS Group's response to the requirements of the German Due Diligence Law, which comes into force on 1 January 2023, and its interaction with the UK's Modern Slavery Act and similar legislation in other relevant jurisdictions.
-The provisions of the new German law represent a higher set of requirements, so compliance with these will go over and above the requirements of the UK legislation.
+Development of the ZEISS Group's response to the requirements of the German Supply Chain Due Diligence Law, which came into force on 1 January 2023.
+The law applies to all enterprises over a certain size which are based in Germany, and the approach of ZEISS is that all of its businesses worldwide are expected to adhere to its principles.
+The law includes similar requirements to the UK's Modern Slavery Act and similar legislation in other relevant jurisdictions.

 The Integrity Line, ZEISS's group-wide whistleblowing system, is now fully established and accessible in 22 languages both internally through the intranet and to external parties through the ZEISS website.
-There were no reports or complaints relating to human rights made to this line in 2020/21.
+There were no reports or complaints relating to human rights made to this line in 2021/22.